-- 5.1 Individuals joining the workforce at Manchester City are informed of the safeguarding arrangements in place, are given access to a copy of Manchester City's Safeguarding Policy, presented with the Safeguarding Code of Conduct4 and given information on the safeguarding team and procedures for reporting concerns.
+- 5.1 Individuals joining the workforce at Manchester City are informed of the safeguarding arrangements in place, are given access to a copy of Manchester City's Safeguarding Policy, presented with the Safeguarding Code of Conduct and given information on the safeguarding team and procedures for reporting concerns.
 All members of the workforce are expected to read and apply these key documents. - 5.2 All new members of the workforce will receive safeguarding training during their induction period.
-This training will vary dependent on the role and interaction with children, young people, and Adults at Risk.
-Those engaged in Regulated Activity-type5 roles will also be expected to undertake the FA Safeguarding Children Workshop and renew this every three years as required under football regulations. - 5.3 The Safeguarding Code of Conduct is issued to all members of the workforce during their induction.
-These are basic behavioural requirements of all those involved in the delivery of Manchester City activity where this results in contact with children or Adults at Risk.
-All members of the workforce are expected to carry out their work in accordance with this Code.
-Failure to do so may lead to disciplinary action. - 5.4 Safeguarding personnel will receive training across wider areas of the safeguarding landscape, including good practice, e-safety, disability, neglect, domestic abuse, gang culture, substance misuse, exploitation, radicalisation, and human trafficking.
-In turn the safeguarding team will offer support, guidance, and training to members of the workforce who may be faced with issues and concerns through their day-to-day work with children or other vulnerable people.
+This training will vary dependent on the role and interaction with children and Adults at Risk.
+Those engaged in Regulated Activity-type roles will also be expected to undertake the FA Safeguarding Children Workshop and renew this every two years as required under football regulations.

-4 As a minimum through the completion of our online safeguarding course.
+&lt;sup>6 As a minimum through the completion of our online safeguarding course.
 Others not subject to this course will receive the document in person.